Ghada Abdel Razek: Personal life

 Ghada Abdel Razek was married and divorced multiple times.
 Her first marriage to Saudi businessman Adel Gazzaz took place when she was only seventeen years old; they divorced in 1994.
 Her second marriage was to a businessman from Port Said; they divorced shortly afterwards because of their age difference.
 Her third marriage was to Helmy Sarhan in 2001; they divorced one year later.
 Her fourth marriage was to producer Walid Al Tabaeyi; they divorced in 2009.
 Her fifth marriage was to journalist Mohamed Foda in 2011; they divorced in 2015.
 She has one daughter, Rotana Gazzaz, from her first husband, and she has two granddaughters.
-Ghada Abdel Razek is known as one of the biggest celebrities who support Egyptian president Abdel Fattah el-Sisi.
+Ghada Abdel Razek is known as one of the biggest celebrities who supports Egyptian president Abdel Fattah el-Sisi.
 On 7 May 2020, Abdel Razek announced that she married the cinematography director Haitham Zenita.